Anantara Chiang Mai Resort

 - Chiang Mai is famous for its beautiful scenery, ancient temples, vibrant markets and wildlife.
 With your guide you will be able to explore the city's history and culture before heading out to Doi Inthanon National Park.

-- In Bangkok your guide will be able to show you around Wat Pho and the regal Grand Palace, home to two of Thailand's most revered Buddha statues, as well as other priceless artifacts.
+- In Bangkok your guide will be able to show you around Wat Pho and the regal Grand Palace, home to two of Thailand's most revered Buddha statues, as well as other priceless artefacts.

 Thailand for Teenagers